777arc/textbook/content/sync.rst

    :align: center
    :target: ../_static/barker-code.svg

 You can see it's 11 (length of the sequence) in the center, and -1 or 0 for all other delays.
-So it works great for finding the start of a packet, because it's essentially integrating 11 symbols worth of energy, in an attempt to create 1 bit spike in the output of the cross-correlation.
-In fact, the hardest part of doing the detection is figuring out a good threshold, because you don't want packets that aren't actually part of your protocol to trigger it.
-That means in addition to cross-correlation you also have to do some sort of power normalizing, which we won't get into here.
-In deciding a threshold, you have to make a trade-off between probability of detection, and probability of false alarms.
-Remember that the packet header itself will have information, so some false alarms are OK, you will quickly find out its not actually a packet when you go to decode the header and a CRC fails.
-But missing a packet detection altogether is bad.
+It works wll for finding the start of a packet because it essentially integrates 11 symbols worth of energy in an attempt to create a 1 bit spike in the output of the cross-correlation.

+In fact, the hardest part of performing detection is figuring out a good threshold.
+You don't want packets that aren't actually part of your protocol to trigger it.
+That means in addition to cross-correlation you also have to do some sort of power normalizing, which we won't consider here.
+In deciding a threshold, you have to make a trade-off between probability of detection and probability of false alarms.
+Remember that the packet header itself will have information, so some false alarms are OK.
+You will quickly find it is not actually a packet when you go to decode the header and a CRC fails.
+Yet missing a packet detection altogether is bad.

-Another sequence with great autocorrelation properties is Zadoff-Chu sequences, which are used in LTE, and they have the benefit of being in sets, so you can have multiple different sequences that all have good autocorrelation properties, but won't trigger each other (i.e. also good cross-correlation properties, when you cross-correlate different sequences in the set).
-Because of that feature, different cell towers will be assigned different sequences, so that a phone can not only find the start of the frame, but also know which tower it is receiving from.
+Another sequence with great autocorrelation properties is Zadoff-Chu sequences, which are used in LTE.
+They have the benefit of being in sets.
+You can have multiple different sequences that all have good autocorrelation properties, but they won't trigger each other (i.e., also good cross-correlation properties, when you cross-correlate different sequences in the set).
+Thanks to that feature, different cell towers will be assigned different sequences so that a phone can not only find the start of the frame but also know which tower it is receiving from.